 Jetpack is a plugin with many features, including security, performance optimization, automated backups, malware scanning, and more.

-WP-Optimize provides one-click optimization of your WordPress database, including efficiently removing post revisions, trashed items, and other unnecessary data.
+WP-Optimize optimizes your WordPress database, efficiently removing post revisions, trashed items, and other unnecessary data.
 Both are great tools to help you keep your WordPress site running as efficiently as possible.

 For more advanced needs, paid maintenance services are available from companies such as Structure that can provide more in-depth support for a fee.